Auto Insurance

 Understanding the Three Core Coverage Types

-Auto insurance isn’t one thing — it’s a bundle of different coverages, each protecting against a different type of financial hit.
+Auto insurance isn’t one thing, it’s a bundle of different coverages, each protecting against a different type of financial hit.
 Here’s what you’re actually buying:

 Comprehensive coverage handles everything else that can happen to your car that isn’t a collision: theft, vandalism, hail damage, a tree branch falling on your hood, hitting a deer, fire, flooding.
-It’s the “everything else” coverage.
+It’s the “everything else” protection.
 Like collision, your lender will require it if you have a car loan.

 How Much Coverage Do You Actually Need?

 My recommendation for first-time buyers: start with at least 100/300/100 liability limits ($100,000 per person, $300,000 per accident for bodily injury, $100,000 for property damage).
 Yes, it costs more than state minimums.
-The difference is typically $200–$400 per year — and it’s the difference between a bad day and a financial catastrophe.
+The difference is typically $200–$400 per year, and it’s the difference between a bad day and a financial catastrophe.

 Coverage What It Pays For Required?
 First-Timer Recommendation